MV Brigitte Bardot: Cable and Wireless Adventurer

 Originally named Cable and Wireless Adventurer, she was built for the purpose of circumnavigating the world in less than 80 days.
 This was successfully accomplished in July 1998 in 74 days, 20 hours, 58 minutes, traveling more than 22600 nmi.
 This achievement set a new Guinness World Record for a powered vessel.
 However, on 27 June 2008 Earthrace (later renamed Ady Gil), the biodiesel powered wave-piercing trimaran, set a new world record when it docked at the Vulkan shipyard in Sagunto, Spain after completing a circumnavigation in just 60 days 23 hours and 49 minutes.
-Both records are longer than the 60 days, 21 hours claimed by the US Navy's USS Triton nuclear-powered submarine during Operation Sandblast in 1960 and of the current record by a sailing boat.
+Both records are longer than the 60 days, 21 hours claimed by the US Navy's USS Triton nuclear-powered submarine during Operation Sandblast in 1960 and the current record by a sailing boat (2017) of 40 days.

 The design of the vessel was evaluated and proven by hydrodynamic tank testing, and a 21.3 m scale prototype named the iLAN Voyager completed sea trials to demonstrate the advantages of the concept.

 The vessel is equipped with state-of-the-art navigation and communications equipment.